Rice–Poindexter case: April 1971 trial

 Poindexter and Rice were tried in Douglas County District Court by a jury consisting of eleven white jurors and one black juror.
 Deliberations lasted four days before both men were found guilty.
 The jurors had the opportunity to choose the death penalty or life in prison.
 They gave them life in prison.
 The black juror later stated that he voted with the majority on the condition that the death sentence was not imposed.

 The case was built upon both Duane Peak's testimony and ATF laboratory analysis of a piece of wire and pliers found in David Rice's house.
-Alcohol, Tobacco and Firearms Bureau witness Roland Wilder admitted there were 25 points of dissimilarity, and only 15 points of similarity, between a piece of sheet lead cut with Rice's pliers and a piece of wire found in a house next door to the blast sight.
+Alcohol, Tobacco and Firearms Bureau witness Roland Wilder admitted there were 25 points of dissimilarity, and only 15 points of similarity, between a piece of sheet lead cut with Rice's pliers and a piece of wire found in a house next door to the blast site.
 The type of dynamite the police claimed to have found in David Rice's basement was similar to residue from the bomb.
 An ATF chemist testified that chunks of dynamite, visible to the naked eye, were found in Poindexter's jacket pocket and Rice's pants pocket.
 The chemist, Alcohol, Tobacco and Firearms lab tech Kenneth Snow, conceded at the trial to defense attorneys that these traces could have come from matches.
 None of the attorneys asked him if the particles could have been planted, due to the volume of material found in the pockets.
 To establish the characters of the pair, the prosecutor presented the court with newsletter articles in which Rice and Poindexter publicly advocated violence toward police.

 Both Rice and Poindexter had alibis for the night of the bombing, who testified for the defense.
 Poindexter went to a movie with a girl named Linda Walker, who was the daughter of a New York City police officer.
 They were together when they heard the blast.
 Rice was at a party from 8 p.m. to 4 a.m. at Rae Ann Schmitz's house.
 She testified as a first year law student and eventually became a member of his legal defense team.
 Cousins of Duane Peak, Frank and Will Peak, testified that Duane Peak's story of what he did the week before the bombing was a lie.
 Will Peak provided Poindexter with an alibi for the night that he was accused of building the bomb in David Rice's kitchen.
 The jury ignored it all.
 Norma Aufrecht, who allegedly drove Duane Peak from NCCF headquarters to David Rice's house, did not testify.
 She was charged with conspiracy to commit first degree murder and accessory after the fact.
 She would have testified that she did not drive Duane Peak on Sunday, August 16, but she was never deposed by the defense.
 She fled Omaha in fear and did not return to live there for 10 years after the trial.